All blog posts

 Legislation and guidelines in the Netherlands

-In the Netherlands, there are several laws and guidelines that encourage your company to promote waste prevention in the office.
+In the Netherlands, there are various laws and guidelines that encourage your company to promote waste prevention in the office.
 One of the most important laws in this area is the Environmental Management Act.
-This law sets requirements for companies regarding waste management and obliges them to take measures to prevent and reduce waste.
-(Which?)
+This law sets requirements for companies regarding waste management and obligates them to take measures to prevent and reduce waste.
+(Which ones?)

 There is also the Activities Decree, which contains specific regulations regarding waste prevention and management.
 Among other things, this law requires waste to be separated and recycled, if possible.

-Furthermore, the government encourages participation in initiatives such as the Green Deal, in which companies make voluntary agreements to reduce their ecological impact.
+The government also encourages participation in initiatives like the Green Deal, in which companies voluntarily agree to reduce their environmental impact.
 Subsidies are also available for those who invest in sustainable waste prevention solutions.

 Some practical steps